-Every company, brand and sector is affected by public opinion.
-But it is the opinion of your target audience that reveals key truths about how to run your business.
+Every company, brand, and sector is affected by public opinion; but it is the opinion of your target audience that reveals key truths about how to run your business.
 That’s why demographics are such an important part of marketing research.

-Moreover, they can provide a clear view of how key brands are perceived by consumers in terms of advantages and disadvantages.
-In addition to creating competition, demographic profiling can reveal strategic insights into why consumers prefer one brand to another within a given sector.
-Ultimately, these insights can be used to increase sales for the company sponsoring the research.
+Moreover, they can provide a clear view of how key brands are perceived by consumers in terms of advantages and disadvantages (thinking back to psychographics).
+Demographic profiling can reveal strategic insights into why consumers prefer one brand to another within a given sector, allowing you to inform how to differentiate from competitors.
+Ultimately, these insights can be used to increase sales and improve your bottom line.

 All marketing research services should be subjected to rigorous analysis in order to evaluate what is working and what is not.
-This applies to demographics as much as any other component of market research.
-When creating a demographic profile, it is important to target groups from the outset that are most likely to be attracted to the product or service in question.
+This applies to demographic groups as much as any other component of market research: when creating a demographic profile, it is important to target groups from the outset that are most likely to be attracted to the product or service in question.

 That demographics constitute an integral aspect of marketing research is clear.
 Identifying and prioritizing key demographics, however, is what takes marketing research to the next level.
-In addition to yielding crucial insights into how your company, products or services are perceived by your target audience, the right demographics will enable you to better serve your existing consumer base and maximize future growth.
+In addition to yielding crucial insights into how your company, products or services are perceived by your target audience, the right demographics will enable you to better serve your existing customer base and maximize future growth.